webcomponents/polyfills/packages/shadycss/README.md

 1. ApplyShim
 1. CustomStyleInterface

 Import the `@webcomponents/shadycss` module to interact with ShadyCSS.
-This is a small module that lets you interface with ShadyCSS for patterns that don't work automatically, and is safe to use whether or not ShadyCSS is loaded.
+Note this module does not _load_ the polyfill, instead this module is used to interact with ShadyCSS _if_ the polyfill is loaded, and is safe to use whether or not ShadyCSS is loaded.

 ## About ScopingShim